Grow your LinkedIn audience 3x faster

 Engaging with other people’s posts produces many benefits.
 For one, it allows your presence to be known to the post author.
 Another is that it lets you build thought leadership.

-In particular, when you comment and share your insights on someone’s post, you are actually using your expertise to make a judgment.
-Offer suggestions on how to improve their content or applaud their writing skills.
+In particular, when you comment and share your insights on someone’s post, you are actually using your expertise to make a judgment, or offer suggestions on how to improve their content or applaud their writing skills.
 Either way, it establishes that you know what good content is.

 Here are some professionals that might be within your interest as a writer: